Oderzo

-Oderzo (Opitergium; Oderso) is a comune with a population of 20,003 in the province of Treviso, Veneto, northern Italy.
+Oderzo (Opitergium; Oderso) is a comune, with a population of 20,003, in the province of Treviso, in the Italian region of Veneto.

 It lies in the heart of the Venetian plain, about 66 km to the northeast of Venice.
-Oderzo is crossed by the Monticano River, a tributary of the Livenza.
+Oderzo is crossed by the Monticano river, a tributary of the Livenza.

 The centro storico, or town center, is rich with archeological ruins which give insight into Oderzo's history as a notable crossroad in the Roman Empire.

 Political division

 The six suburbs or frazioni which surround Oderzo almost in the form of a hexagon.
 Starting from the north and then proceeding clockwise, they are:

 History

 Venetic period

 The earliest settlement of the area can be dated to the Iron Age, around the 10th century BC.

 From the mid-9th century BC the Veneti occupied site and gave it its name.
 Etymologically, "-terg-" in Opitergium stems from a Venetic root word indicating a market (q.v.
 Tergeste, the old name of Trieste).
 The location of Oderzo on the Venetian plain and between the Monticano and Navisego rivers made it ideal as a center for trade.